| Texas

 roadways would have had limited interchanges with exits only at

-intersections with other TTC routes, Interstates, US, and major state
+intersections with other TTC routes, Interstates, US highways, and

 developed and operated by private companies under a state